 Kids like everything that shines and is bright, there are no surprises here.
-However, whether your kid would wonder of if you give him a headlamp is a question many parents ask themselves.
+However, whether your kid would wonder if you give him a lamp is a question many parents ask themselves.
 The truth is, after discussing the subject with some mothers that decided their kid should have one, they advise you to go for it.
-They are not likely to wonder off since most kids have a natural fear from the dark.
-Another reason you should approve this “toy” for them is because kids are sloppy.
+They are not likely to wander off since most kids have a natural fear from the dark.
+Another reason you should approve this “toy” for them is that kids are sloppy.
 If they aren’t careful enough when the weather is bright outside, why expect them to react well to the darkness.

 They too should be given the same opportunity of locating themselves in the dark and facing their fears.
 However, since there is a great probability that you wouldn’t be able to teach him not to point the light directly in your eyes, maybe a red light would be the more convenient choice for a kid.
 He will love wearing it.
 And if there are more than one, be prepared for them to chase around, they will love the red color light.
 As a bonus feature for you is that no matter how far they are, red light is used in rescue situations because they are most easily detectable.
 So, you would always know where your kid is!

 Q: What do I need to know about battery life claims?